ciscoheat/deepstate/README.md

 ## Roadmap

-The project has just started, so assume API changes.
+The API is getting stable, but there could be minor changes.
 The aim is to support at least the following:

 - [x] Middleware
 - [x] Observable state